WeblateOrg/weblate/docs/user/basic.rst

 used within one application).

 Internally, each project has translations to common strings propagated across other components within it by default.
 This lightens the burden of repetitive and multi version translation.
-Disable it as per :ref:`component`, still producing errors for seemingly inconsistent resulting translations.
+The translation propagation can be disabled per :ref:`component` in case the translations should diverge.